apache/trafficcontrol/docs/source/overview/delivery_service_requests.rst

 complete
-	The :abbr:`DSR (Delivery Service Request)` was approved and its declared action was taken. rejected
+	The :abbr:`DSR (Delivery Service Request)` was approved and its declared action was taken. pending
+	The :abbr:`DSR (Delivery Service Request)` was approved and the changes are applied, but the new configuration is not yet disseminated to other :abbr:`ATC (Apache Traffic Control)` components - usually meaning that it cannot be considered truly complete until a :term:`Snapshot` is taken or a :term:`Queue Updates` performed. rejected
 	The :abbr:`DSR (Delivery Service Request)` was rejected and closed, it cannot be completed.